Bayer-Group/cf-metrics/README.md

 Update the following section in your cloud foundry manifest and redeploy cf to enable cf job statistics:
 ```
 collector:
-    deployment_name: cf-prod  #name of your cf environment
+    deployment_name: cf-prd  #name of your cf environment
     graphite:
       address: <ip address of your docker host>
-      port: 8003
+      port: 2003
     use_graphite: true
 ```
 ## Usage